Skip to main content

 • SMO 2: International Education Standards

-The CPA Canada states in its 2018 SMO Action Plan that the education and training requirements for professional accountants in Canada meet or exceed the IES with the most recent changes to IES 8 recommended for adoption by the provincial bodies before January 1, 2019.
-The CPA Canada shares responsibility for establishing initial and continuing professional education development (IPD and CPD) requirements with the provincial accounting bodies of CPAs to set requirements that are adopted in each province.
+CPA Canada states that the education and training requirements for professional accountants in Canada meet or exceed the latest IES requirements.
+The CPA Canada and the provincial accounting bodies collaborate through the profession's Public Trust Committee to consider the initial and continuing professional education development (IPD and CPD) requirements and to consider the International Education Standards (IESs); the provincial accounting bodies of CPAs set the IPD and CPD requirements that are adopted in each province.

-The CPA Canada has two education committees: the Professional Education Management Committee that coordinates the IPD requirements and the Professional Learning and Development Strategy Committee that coordinates the CPD requirements and CPD activities.
-The committees monitor the IAESB and other international education developments to incorporate any modifications into the national requirements.
+The profession has two education committees: the Professional Education Management Committee, which coordinates the IPD requirements, and the Professional Learning and Development Strategy Committee, which coordinates the CPD requirements and CPD activities.
+The committees monitor international education developments to consider modifications to the profession’s requirements.

-The CPA Canada has developed a Canadian CPA Certification Program delivered by the provincial bodies or through post-secondary programs accredited by the CPA Canada.
-The CPA Canada states that the program meets the standards established for public accounting education in the province of Ontario and the IES.
+The CPA Canada has developed a Canadian CPA Certification Program delivered by the provincial accounting bodies or through post-secondary programs accredited by the profession.
+The CPA Canada states that the program meets the standards established in the IES.

 Current Status: Sustain